opensensorhub/distributions/osh-geoint/README.md

 #### Install

-Before you can run OSH with secure HTTP and OAuth, a keystore and a truststore must be created.
+Before you can run OSH through secure HTTP and login via OAuth, a keystore and a truststore must be created.
 For this, run the following commands in the root osh folder:

 ```